 Once on Wright's Lake Road:

 This will wander up a around for a while, getting narrower as it climbs.
-After 2.3 miles, the Phantom Spires will leap into view.
-As soon as you can see the spires, take the next left onto an unmarked gravel logging road that's REALLY easy to miss.
+After 2.3 miles, the Phantom Spires will leap into view to the left.
+As soon as you can see the spires, take the next left onto a gravel logging road (Road 11N26B) that's REALLY easy to miss.
 This road heads downhill from the road and moves more in line with the gradient around the valley, and can be seen from the paved road below the spires if missed.
-Follow the gravel road (slowly in 2wd vehicles!) until the road ends in a parking lot about 2 miles in.
+Follow the gravel road (slowly in 2wd vehicles!) until the road ends in a parking lot in about a mile.
 There is a pullout about 1/2 way in on the road if you feel that your vehicle can't take the road, and this will shorten the longer approach.

 The mapquest map below will get you to Kyburz.